The Riggs Blog

-We offer a two-year Fellowship in psychoanalytic psychotherapy, and a four-year Fellowship in advanced psychoanalytic psychotherapy and psychoanalytic studies.
-Fellowships are full-time, and include a tripartite model of psychoanalytic training, including a personal analysis, a didactic experience with a distinguished faculty, and individual supervision in the treatment of patients using four-times-weekly psychoanalytic psychotherapy.
+We offer a two-year Fellowship for psychiatrists, and a four-year Fellowship for psychiatrists and psychologists.
+Fellowships are full-time, and include a tripartite model of psychoanalytic training, including a personal analysis, a didactic experience with a distinguished faculty, and individual supervision in the treatment of patients using psychoanalytic psychotherapy four times a week.

 Work with families, psychological testing (for psychologists) and psychodynamically-informed prescribing (for psychiatrists) are part of our comprehensive training program.
 Fellows work within a therapeutic community program, learning about the application of psychoanalytic understanding to group phenomena, and supporting the development of leadership and consulting skills.

 Graduates from the Fellowship describe the experience best:

 “ I draw upon my time at Riggs every single day I’m out there providing treatment or building systems.
 Riggs serves as a structural foundation for me in at least two ways.